leonardosnt/mc-player-counter/README.md

 ```

 ## Options
   - refreshRate - The rate that the counter will refresh (1m by default.
-Note that https://mcapi.us/ has a 5 minute cache.)
+Note that https://mcstatus.snowdev.com.br/ has a 30 seconds cache.)
   - format - Format that the counter will be displayed
     - `{max}` - Maximum players
     - `{online}` - Online players